ghfakegh1337/StealthStrike/README.md

 - TriggerBot (LAlt).

 ### What's new
+* 15 March 2025
+  * 🟡 Added more buttons for TriggerBot.
+  * 🟡 Changed initial position of menu

 * 13 March 2025
   * 🟡 Fixed a bug with zero coordinates in esp.